ARM-software/Tool-Solutions/README.md

 # Tool Solutions
-This repository is home to various examples and tutorials made to improve your efficiency working with embedded development tools.
-From system design to software development, we provide material to better utilize tools from Arm and the greater Arm ecosystem.
+This repository is home to various examples and tutorials made to improve your efficiency working with development tools.
+From system design to software development, we provide material to better utilize tools from Arm and the Arm ecosystem.

 ### Downloading Content